Day 01: Arrive Paro

 also known as the Iron bridge builder.
 Situated on a hill top, we have to cross an ancient style bridge to reach the temple which is now owned by the descendants of Thangthong Gyalpo.

 Evening at leisure in Paro city centre.

 Overnight at the hotel in Paro.
 (Altitude 2280m)

 Day 13: Depart Paro

-After breakfast transfer to the airport for flight to your onward destination.
+After breakfast at the hotel, drive to the airport for flight to your onward destination.
 Our representative will help you with exit formalities and then bid you farewell.